nihalxofficial/HomeCrew-Home-Services-Platform/README.md

 HomeCrew is a booking platform for professional home services — cleaning, repairs, pest control, painting, tutoring, installation and more — built to connect customers with verified, background-checked pros in just a few clicks.

-The goal was to go beyond a simple "services listing" site and build something that feels like a real consumer marketplace: category-based browsing, real-time availability, an AI-assisted diagnosis flow for appliance issues, and a full content layer (blog, FAQ, testimonials) around the core booking experience.
+The goal was to go beyond a simple "services listing" site and build something that feels like a real consumer marketplace: category-based browsing, real-time availability, two distinct AI-powered flows (a conversational advisor for customers and a listing generator for pros), and a full content layer (blog, FAQ, testimonials) around the core booking experience.

 **What makes it different from a typical services-listing clone:**
-- **AI-assisted service matching** — a built-in AI advisor helps diagnose appliance problems and automatically matches customers with the right service listing, instead of leaving them to guess which category to search.
+- **Conversational AI advisor** — a chat-based assistant helps customers describe and diagnose a home/appliance problem through back-and-forth conversation, instead of a static search box.
+- **AI-generated service listings** — pros can type a rough one-line idea and get a complete draft listing (title, description, price, duration, tags) generated for them to review and edit, instead of filling out every field by hand.
 - **Category-first discovery** — services are organized into browsable categories (Cleaning, Repair & Maintenance, Pest Control, Electrical, Tutoring, Installation, and more), each with live service counts.
 - **Real-time availability & price comparison** — customers can compare pros by price, rating, and real-time availability before booking, rather than a static contact-request form.
 - **Trust-first booking flow** — verified/background-checked pros, a satisfaction guarantee, and "pay only after the service is completed" reduce booking friction.